 Phil is an incredibly talented individual.
 In addition to his carving and wood burning, he does beautiful, intricate ship models and is also president of the Living Art Bonsai Society where his living creations are truly works of art.
 You can check them out at livingartbonsaisociety.org.

-At the 2013 NAWA woodcarving show, he won the Carver's AND the People's Choice awards, the only exhibitor ever to win both of these honors at the same show and again won People's Choice at the 2014 and 2016 shows.
+He has repeatedly won the Carver's and the People's Choice awards, actually winning both awards at the 2013 show, the only exhibitor ever to win both of these honors at the same show and again won People's Choice at the 2014, 2016, and 2017 shows.
 He tells us that he has only been carving a few years though that is almost unbelievable seeing his work.
 He has tried many types of carving, including amazing animals, relief carving, and fabulous caricatures.
 He also does beautiful wood burning but his true love is carving cottonwood bark.
 The minuscule details he includes in his bark carvings delight all who see them and he keeps pushing the boundaries of what we think is possible.
 You can check out his creations by viewing any of the Show Winner slide slows.
 Phil has won numerous awards for his work and we are indeed fortunate that he is sharing his techniques with us both in the Beginner classes and in Advanced classes that he has offered in the past.
+Phil is serving as President AND Show Chair for the 2018 year.

 Phil is a charter member of NAWA which means that he has been carving just about forever and can carve anything you can imagine.
 He was a member of the group that carved the magnificent eagle that can be found in the lobby of the Guntersville State Park Lodge.
 He is absolutely famous (or infamous) for his creative and humorous combo carvings such as the "Hummule", a hummingbird when viewed from one angle and a mule from another.
 He was a proud member of the 101st Airborne Division and has many heart-warming and entertaining stories about those years.
 Phil is a warm and generous person and you can always count on him to offer a helping hand in any undertaking.
 Students (and, in fact, all of us) are very fortunate to have his expertise and experience to draw upon.